webjohnjiang/fet-block/README.md

 # fet-block

-Replace the xmlHttpRequest url to another domain or another request tunnel.
+Hook the request in a web page, and replace the url to another domain.
+When the request is xmlHttpRequest, it can transform the request to another domain or another request tunnel.

 ## usage